parsevalbtc/libbitcoin-system-wiki/C---Integer-Division-Unraveled.md

 }
 ```
 The only thing that may not be obvious is that the `floored_modulo` function negates the dividend of the negative remainder in order to obtain its magnitude.

+## Performance
+The above simplified templates will result in warnings for unsigned operators, as they all invoke `factor < 0`, which is always `false`.
+The full implementation type-constrains each template and specializes the `negative(...)` calls for operator unsigned types.